 You may remember a few of the projects that I had already done like the Happy Chairs and the Beach Table!
-We had gone to Ikea to order a Kitchen that we are in the process of putting together now and I had spotted this small shelving unit, the Hejne.
+We had gone to Ikea to order a Kitchen that we are in the process of putting together now and I had spotted this small Ikea Hejne shelf.
 I knew I could improve on it with a bit of paint and I had just the spot for it.

 - Old Fashioned Milk Paint in Driftwood (Safepaint version)

 - Old Fashioned Milk Paint in Snow White (Safepaint version)